 The “brick walls”, door knockers, address numbers, mailboxes, antique fire extinguishers and lantern will stay year-round.
 And I figure we'll add seasonal wreaths for fun.
 I will need to swap out Attley's mailbox for a plain one after Christmas.
 And we will swap out the street sign as well.

 One of the most special parts of this space are the nods to our family's firefighter roots.
 Y'all probably all know that Joe is a firefighter.
 But you may not know that Joe's dad, who passed away last year, was a volunteer firefighter.
 That fire department sign belonged to his dad.
 And I surprised Joe with the antique fire extinguishers that I found at a local antique shop several years ago.
 We never had a great place to put them until now.

 There are some other special touches that you may not notice at first glance.
 The address numbers are the times that our twin girls were born :) Now you know who is older, by 1 whole minute, lol!

 The lantern was just a fun touch.
 I used this magic light trick to avoid hardwiring it (just note that I prefer to hot glue my puck lights in place–I've never had any luck using the velcro option).
 And the Christmas lights I added to their garlands are battery operated.
 They come on every evening with a timer function.
 So easy!

 Here's a before and after of this portion of our hallway.
 WOW.

 I've included a list of sources for you below.
 Please note I don't have links to everything if they are antique or we have had them a long time.
 I also don't have a link for the letters to Santa mailbox–I found that in the Dollar Spot section of Target a while back.
 And the pom pom wreath on Attley's door is a DIY project–you can find that tutorial here.
 But I have linked to a similar option that you can purchase!
 For the “Spring” look, I spray painted a white mailbox gold.

-Click on any image for full product details.
+Scroll and click on any image for full product details.